MSC Cruises’ growth in Southampton has been somewhat meteoric over the last few years.

 COVID-19: MEASURES TO EMBARK FOR UK RESIDENTS & NON SCHENGEN COUNTRIES

-- All passengers aged 12 or over must be fully vaccinated within the last 9 months
+- NEW: All passengers aged 12 or over must be fully vaccinated OR read other requirements

 - Please read the MSC Cruises Health & Safety Measures page for the full details.